jsdclxvi/Reforestation/README.md

-## How do you make a water bed more bouncy.
-You use Spring Water
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.